json420/degu/doc/degu.client.rst

 .. module:: degu.client
    :synopsis: Low-level HTTP client

+The :mod:`degu.client` module provides a low-level HTTP/1.1 client library.

+:mod:`degu.client` is similar in abstraction level to the `http.client`_ module in the Python3 standard library, and has an API that overall should feel familiar to those experienced with `http.client`_ (although there are some major differences).

 For example, say we define a simple RGI application and create a :class:`degu.misc.TempServer` instance: